AgiAgustianDavi/Marketing-Campaign-ROAS-Analysis/README.md

 | **Data Period** | January – December 2025 |

 **Key takeaway:** The current budget structure is still overweight in the upper funnel (Awareness), which has historically been less efficient, while the lower funnel (Conversion) and the Affiliate channel — proven to be the most profitable — remain under-funded for growth.
 A measured budget shift has the potential to improve efficiency without increasing the total budget.

+The full narrative report (with executive framing, callouts, and recommendations) is available as a PDF: [`laporan_performa_campaign_2025.pdf`](./report/laporan_performa_campaign_2025.pdf).
+This README summarizes the same findings for quick reference on GitHub.

 ---